 An employer might ask an employee to raise or lower a flag.
 If people are standing at attention watching the event and saluting the flag, then this is part of a ceremony.
 On the other hand if raising or lowering the flag is merely a way of preparing a building for use along with other routine matters, then this is a matter of conscience.
 One JW might see nothing wrong with this.
 Another one might ask their employer to find someone else to lower and raise the flag.
 The Bible says, 'Being conscious that you have done no wrong; so that those who say evil things about your good way of life as Christians may be put to shame.'
 1 Peter 3:16 BBE

 Jesus said he was no part of this world.
 John 17:16.
 Therefore it unlikely that JW's would wear a flag, display it on clothing, own a flag, display it on their property, etc. Even though it's merely a symbol for a country, it may stumble other Jehovah's Witnesses who might see such a thing as patriotism or giving undue reverence to an object other than God.
 Idolatry is forbidden by Jehovah.

-The Watchtower says that 'Salvation is not to be ascribed to human institutions or their symbols.'
+The organization says that 'Salvation is not to be ascribed to human institutions or their symbols.'